d3christ/spanwiki/wiki/manual/cluster_tables.md

 ```
 (where zScore is usually the peak value and voxels is cluster size).

-Scripts for producing these tables are accessible in `spantoolbox/group_analysis/old_table_dump` (on uncus.stanford.edu):
+I. Scripts for producing these tables are accessible in `spantoolbox/group_analysis/old_table_dump` (on uncus.stanford.edu):
 1. 3dclustsim to determine which cluster and threshold to use (TBA)
 2. `cluster_automator.py` (which calls `tableDump.py`) to dump out the table with relevant information, as follows:
 * edit the `ttest_dirs` in the main loop to input the ttest directories for which you want tables